ZachHandley/WebAudioStream/packages/web-audio-stream-cli/README.md

 - Try running with `sudo` if necessary

 **CLI not found**
-- Install globally: `npm install -g web-audio-stream-cli`
+- Install globally: `npm install -g z-z-web-audio-stream-cli`
-- Or use npx: `npx web-audio-stream-cli`
+- Or use npx: `npx z-z-web-audio-stream-cli`

 ## 📄 License